StefanoAnzolut/business-guide/source/account/deletionperiod.rst

 The new deletion period starts immediately unless you've picked a shorter period (see the note below).

 ..
 NOTE::
-   Documents that are older than the new deletion period will be deleted the very next day.
+   Documents that have been longer on Skribble than the new deletion period will be deleted the very next day.
 Your team members will only receive one e-mail reminder on the day of deletion.

 **What happens to the pending signatures?**

 Let's say the deletion period expires before all recipients have signed the document.
-In that case, the pending signature invitations will be automatically cancelled. `Learn more`_
+In that case, pending signature invitations will be automatically cancelled. `Learn more`_

 .. _Learn more: https://help.skribble.com/de/en/invitation-cancelled